jsonJSONCJSON5configcomments

 yaml

-# Database connection — use env vars in production
+# Database config — override with DB_HOST env var in production

 toml